arshanpabarja/Verona-Lighting/README.md

 ---

-🧪

----

-📸 You can see the live and deployed project on internet in this address veronalighting.ir
+📸 You can see the live and deployed project on internet in this address `veronalighting.ir`

 ---